-With names like ‘The OMG’ which stands for, ‘Oh my greens’ (cucumber, kale, spinach, romaine, lemon, celery) or the ‘The Peak’ (apple, pineapple, lime, spirulina) and the ‘The Superhero’ (carrot, apple, lemon, ginger), you know you are getting the very best nutrients in each of these cold-pressed juices.
+With names like ‘The OMG’ which includes cucumber, kale, spinach, romaine, lemon, celery or the ‘The Peak’ which includes apple, pineapple, lime, spirulina (photo) and the ‘The Warrior’ which includes lemon, Alkaline water, orange, turmeric, ginger, cayenne pepper, Himalayan salt - you know you are getting the very best nutrients in each of these

 Jennifer from Jennifer’s Chocolates, earned her professional chocolatiers certification from Ecole Chocolate when she travelled to Italy to obtain her Master Chocolatier’s credentials at Agostini Chocolates in Lecco.

 In her first year of business at the chocolate shop, Jennifer often worked alone without staff at her workstation, while watching the shop and serving customers at the same time.
 The open workspace concept was born of necessity but it is still a big part of the shop today.
 Jennifer found that the customers enjoyed watching her work and learned more how the chocolates were made.